jlleiros/pinteresting/README.md

 # Learning Ruby on Rails

-This is the pinteresting samplie application
+This is my pinteresting  application